markiskander/biomaj-docker/README.md

     sudo docker-compose up

-Once the console specifies an IP that you can connect to, the server should be up and running and accessible through your web browser.
-Use port 6543 in order to launch the site.
+Once the console specifies that it is accepting connections, the server should be up and running and accessible through your web browser through the address **0.0.0.0:6543**.

 To close biomaj-docker, simply close the terminal instance (this kills the process) or CTRL-C it.